Oceania Football Confederation

 The Oceania Football Confederation is the smallest of the world’s six Confederations, and responsible for the development and organisation of football across the South Pacific.

-OFC is currently made up of 11 Member Associations and three Associate Members, which it supports through a variety of means including financially and pedagogically.
+OFC is currently made up of 11 Member Associations and two Associate Members, which it supports through a variety of means including financially and pedagogically.

 As well as organising regional qualifiers for all FIFA World Cup tournaments, the General Secretariat provides educational expertise to help guide the development of football across all levels from grassroots to elite, while also catering for a range of different roles from coaches and referees to sports administrators.